American Legation, Tangier: Diplomatic history

 The legation is an elaborate Moorish-style building of stuccoed masonry.
 This complex structure contains the two-story mud and stone building presented to the United States in 1821 by Sultan Moulay Suliman.
 The first property acquired abroad by the United States government, it housed the United States Legation and Consulate for 140 years, the longest period any building abroad has been occupied as a United States diplomatic post.
 It is symbolic of the 1786 Moroccan–American Treaty of Friendship, which is still in force today.
+During the 1862 Tangier Difficulty, two Confederate prisoners were held at the consulate until they could be transferrred to a US Navy ship.
 The complex expanded over the years as the surrounding houses were bought up.
 During World War II it served as headquarters for United States intelligence agents.

 After the move to Rabat as the diplomatic capital in 1956, when the country gained its independence, the Legation was abandoned as a diplomatic building.
 Over the years the United States government proceeded to use it as consul offices and Peace Corps offices, among other things.
 In time it became neglected and threatened with demolition.